Revolutionizing Launch Access for Small Satellites

 Improving Access to Space through Small Satellite Standards

 Compact satellites often need to hitch a ride with larger payloads sponsored by any combination of government, civil, and commercial entities.
 Ridesharing on payload adapters have helped to make better use of cargo space; however, integration issues remain as each small payload has bespoke size and engineering requirements.
 Developing a standard Launch Unit for mid-sized smallsats will enable payloads to be configured quickly, efficiently, and at a reduced cost.

 thoughts about Launch-U?

 Like the CubeSat and ESPA-class standards, Launch-U aims to be adopted as the industry norm for mid-sized small satellites.
-To make this standard a reality, we are requesting feedback from the entire SmallSat community.
-To share your thoughts, please click the button below.
+To make this standard a reality, we encourage feedback from the entire SmallSat community.

 Setting the Standard: Launch Units for the SmallSat Era